philc/vimium/README.md

     gU      go up to root of the URL hierarchy zH      scroll all the way left
     zL      scroll all the way right
+    v       enter visual mode; use p/P to paste-and-go, use y to yank V       enter visual line mode

 Vimium supports command repetition so, for example, hitting `5t` will open 5 tabs in rapid succession. `<ESC>` (or `<c-[>`) will clear any partial commands in the queue and will also exit insert and find modes.